Fre-Ar/SE1/Requirements/user_story_mappings/moderator_mapping.md

 |---|---|---|---|

 ## Tasks
-- Review reported content
+- Review reported and flagged content
-- Remove inappropriate material
+- Remove inappropriate pages, comments, and media
-- Manage user accounts
+- Manage user accounts and permissions
-- Review audit logs
+- Monitor audit logs and user activity
-- Resolve contributor disputes
+- Resolve contributor disputes and appeals
+- Communicate moderation decisions

 ## User Stories
 - As a moderator, I want a toolset so that I can moderate content